3 simple steps to lose weight as fast as possible. Read now

 Rice milk

-A little watery, with not much taste and no foam.
+A little watery, with little taste and no foam.

-Each vegan milk has different nutrients too.
-Some are higher in protein.
-Some are lower in calories.
+Each vegan milk has different nutrients as well.
+Some are higher in protein; some are lower in calories.
 Your diet goals might influence which you choose.

 Can vegans drink coffee creamer?

 If you prefer to use powdered coffee creamer rather than fresh milk in your coffee, you should know that most coffee creamers are not vegan.
-However, several vegan coffee creamer brands are available, which are made with plant milk rather than cows’ milk.
+However, several vegan coffee creamer brands are available, made with plant milk rather than cow’s milk.

-Be careful so as not to get caught out by coffee creamers labeled as non-dairy.
+Be careful not to get caught out by coffee creamers labeled as non-dairy.
 This term may be used if the product contains less than 0.5% milk by weight.
-Some of these contain casein which is made from milk, so that whilst they are suitable for people with lactose intolerance, they are not vegan.
+Some of these contain casein, which is made from milk, so while they are suitable for people with lactose intolerance, they are not vegan.

 Are coffee syrups vegan?